 Nick Duncan, Business Development Lead at Bayer Crop Science.
 Nick is responsible for identifying and developing new business opportunities to complement the existing crop protection and seeds portfolio.

 Antony Yousefian, Co-founder of Bx, a Climate-AgTech company that is seeking to redefine how fruit is produced and sold globally.
 It is focused on improving carbon capture to reduce climate change whilst increasing fruit yield and nutritional quality.

-Jon Dearsley, Director at Savills Rural who a kindly sponsoring the Carbon Conversation.
+Jon Dearsley, Director at Savills Rural, who kindly sponsored the Carbon Conversation.

-Many of the technologies being discussed within the REAP conference are relevant to the Carbon Conversation.
-Niall Mottram comments that he is looking forward to continuing the dialogue:
+Many of the technologies discussed within the REAP 2021 conference were relevant to the Carbon Conversation.
+Niall Mottram comments:

 “Agriculture is the only industry in the world with the potential to be carbon negative and offers a tantalising possibility of new revenue for farmers.
 But to realise the full potential, we need traceability regarding regenerative agriculture practices, as well as combining modern techniques and data science in an economically viable way.